& Burlesque History & Lingo

 Sight Gag A joke which conveys its humor visually.

-Show Stopper An bit or act that earns such wild applause that the performers must pause until the ovation quiets.
+Show Stopper An bit or act that earns such enthusiastic applause that the performers must pause until the ovation quiets.
 Often prompts a brief reprise of the material or an encore number.

 Sidewalk Comedy Comic act in front of the olio, the setting often being "two guys meet on a sidewalk."